IRFrench/WhatIsWrongWithMyComputer.co.uk/_posts/2022-05-20-What-is-wrong-with-my-computer?.md

 Along with weekly blogs, I will try to implement a comment system into the website.
 I would like to hear your opinion on how I could improve my writing, or maybe just let me know what you think of the posts.

 Alongside this, I have plans to build a creative website for myself.
 However I am not sure whento start or how long this will take.

+## Update: Adding custom CSS

+I decided to add some custom HTML, CSS and Javascript to the site as a side project.
+I feel like it went rather well and there were some new techniques that were learnt along the way.

+Media queries (`@media`).
+I had never actually used these before creating this page, mainly because I had always used frameworks for mobile development.
+Although there is still a lot for me left to cover on the site, I thought it would be worth mentioning that they are not as scary as first thought.

+Keyframes (`@Keyframes`).
+The key to animation through css.
+The background was not created by me, instad it was found on [here on codepen](https://codepen.io/P1N2O/pen/pyBNzX).
+The way the animation works is so simple it is genius, the backound is a 400% by 400% width gradient which moves side to side using keyframes.
+That's it, so simple and so effective.

+The typing animation was also taken from [codepen](https://codepen.io/denic/pen/GRoOxbM) again using a very simple and effective method.
+The animation is split in two, using a blink animation to create a flashing border on the right hand side of the element, and a typing animation to shrink the width to 0, and grow in steps equal to the amount of characters.

+I would also like to point to some websites I took insperation from.
+Obviously [codepen](https://codepen.io/trending) was a big help creating the title page.
+Originally the site was made using [Jekyll's hacker theme](https://github.com/pages-themes/hacker) so insperation has been taken from there.
+[Vincent Bernat's site](https://vincent.bernat.ch/en) inspired the header and footer, also Jerikan is very cool but thats another story.
+I would also recommend [Fireship on YouTube](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) as the videos are very informative and helpful and insperation was taken from their [front end mini project series](https://www.youtube.com/watch?v=rXuHGLzSmSE&list=PL0vfts4VzfNjfHKRKkMjm_xUXglH6HtL1), a true front end wizard.